 Ah tax.
 An inevitable topic for my What the F@%K series.

 For many people, tax = headache.
-Many of us students have no idea what it means, where it goes and whether we should be paying for it.
+Many of us young adults have no idea what it means, where it goes and whether we should be paying for it.
 And for many others it consists of a lot of numbers and a lot of ‘I don’t remember spending those £200…’ Tax mainly consists of groans, sighs and ‘can’t believe how much money the government’s getting’ thoughts.
 It’s a generally hated topic which brings a look of disgust on our faces every time someone mentions it.

 But there is a good reason for this: we hate tax because we don’t understand it.
 We don’t understand how it’s done and why it’s done, so instead we complain.

 To slightly alleviate the burden of complaints in the world I thought it would be a good idea to explore the topic of tax and try to explain it to the best of my research ability.
 Tax is a tricky subject and I am no expert, so keep in mind that this is just an introduction.
 And since each country’s tax is a little different, I’ve decided to base this one on the UK.
 If there is enough demand, a US/any other country one will also be produced; the more tax education the better.

 Vamosss to the tax!

 Let’s go back a bit.